MazenA14/unilink/README.md

 - Solve notifcations error if possible

 - See how all aspects of the app works (Caching,...)
+- On selecting the default screen don't go there
+- Namin isn't working with new parser
+- Lecture Location isn't parsed correctly

 - Wraping up the app
     - Make it more efficient